ErezStu/TasksList/README.md

 I used React, NodeJs and MongoDB

-after installing the dependencies run the app with the commands:
+After installing the dependencies run the app with the commands:
  In the both folders "npm start"

   https://taskslist.netlify.app/